Arno65/Analog-Computer-Symbols/README.md

     as example and test an “Integrator / Sample & Hold” symbol with one input. \
     In the KiCad symbol editor this symbol is called “Integrator_SH_1”.

+An early version (sometime 2010) was created in Eagle.
+I've added that library to the repo.

   **Enjoy** the library and **HAPPY Analog Computing!**, \
   Arno.